nus-cs2103-AY2021S1/tp/docs/team/vaishakanand.md

 Given below are my contributions to the project.

-* **New Feature implemented**: Added the **details feature** to **Reeve**.
+* **New Feature implemented**: Added the **details** feature to **Reeve**.
   * What it does: Allows the user to add additional details to a student.
   * Justification: This feature would help tutors significantly as it allows them to add details that have not been covered by the other fields, to students.

-* **New Feature implemented**: Added the **attendance feature** to **Reeve**.
+* **New Feature implemented**: Added the **attendance** feature to **Reeve**.
   * What it does: Allows the user to track the attendance of students in lessons.
   * Justification: An attendance tracking feature helps to ease one of a tutor's many required tasks.
-This is done by greatly simplifying the process of taking and storing the attendance of the tutor's many students.
+This is helps them by greatly simplifying the process of taking and storing the attendance of the tutor's many students.

 * **Other Enhancements implemented**:
   * Added the `Academic` class to restructure `Student`.
-  * Added the `ClassTime` and `ClassVenue` that are fields in *Student*.
+  * Added the `ClassTime` and `ClassVenue` that are required fields in `Student`.
   * Adapted the `edit` command to work with the new structure of `Student` in **Reeve**.

 * **Code contribution**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=vaishakanand)